 Soil, the context in which plants live.
 Without healthy soil, it is next to impossible to have healthy plants.
 Spring is a perfect time to start thinking about your soil, and the health of your lawn.
 Since Spring is just around the corner so we want to share with you what we have been up to at EcoTurf.
-This Winter many of our customers took advantage of the “Inspect and Treat with Soil Analysis” service that we offered.
-This year we had the opportunity of performing 60 soil samples so far with more to come.
+This Winter many of our customers took advantage of the “Inspect and Treat with Soil Analysis” service we offered.
+This year we had the opportunity of performing over 60 soil samples so far with more to come.

 One of the things uncovered by these soil analyses was how high the majority of ph. is in the soil along the Front Range.
 The majority have yielded very high ph. numbers between 7.5 and 8.3, incredibly Alkaline.
 The chart above helps give you a visual of the ph. range that most plants need soils to have in order to access the majority of nutrients from the soil.
 Turf grasses prefer a slightly Acidic ph. of ideally 6.5, however many lawns can be healthy at 7.2-7.5.